Give notice of a marriage/civil partnership

 If you require a British Sign Language interpreter please advise us so that we can make the relevant arrangements.

-We are now taking bookings for Civil Partnerships for opposite sex couples and notice can be booked through 'Book an appointment'.
+Civil Partnerships for opposite sex couples and notice can be booked through 'Book an appointment'.

 The Civil Partnerships (Opposite-sex Couples) Regulations 2019, which extended eligibility for forming civil partnerships to opposite sex couples, were approved in Parliament on 5 November 2019.
 The regulations came into force on 2 December 2019.